 - Friday, February 10 Submission of first draft of complete thesis

-- Mar.
-8: Submission of a complete draft
+- Monday, March 6 Submission of a second draft

-The honours thesis will be examined by a committee of the supervisor and two other members of the HOST teaching staff.
-Theses will be defended at a half-hour oral exam the week of 8-12 April, 2019.
+An electronic copy of the finished thesis should be e-mailed to Sharon Brown (email@example.com) by the deadline.
+The honours thesis will be examined by a committee composed of the supervisor and two other faculty members (usually members of the HOST teaching staff).
+Theses will be defended at a half-hour oral exam during the week of 10-14 April 2023.
 Students will be expected to answer the examining committee’s questions about the substance and methodology of their work.

-A fourth-year Honours Colloquium for graduating students addresses issues relevant to the honours requirement, deadlines and graduation.
-Students in the colloquium meet with the Honours Thesis Advisor twice a term.
-Attendance at the Honours Colloquium will be required of students who are fulfilling their honours requirement in HOST by writing an honours thesis; students who are not fulfilling their honours requirement with HOST or are doing so by completing the Honours Seminar are welcome to attend these meetings but are not required to do so.
+The fourth-year Honours Colloquium is a forum for discussing your developing thesis projects.
+The colloquia will be held in the Archibald Room on Thursdays, 11:30-1:00.
+All graduating students in HOST meet for the first honours colloquium in September.
+Students writing a thesis in HOST are required to attend all five Honours colloquia for the fulfillment of their thesis requirement in HOST.
+Students who are not fulfilling their honours thesis requirement in HOST are certainly welcome to attend these meetings but are not required to do so.
 There is no need to register for the Honours Colloquium; it does not count as an ordinary class.
 Unless otherwise announced, the colloquium will meet on the following dates:

 - Thursday September 22 (11:30 a.m.): Discussion of honours requirements, research strategies, and

 - graduate school applications (all HOST graduating students)

 - Thursday November 24 (11:30 a.m.): Discussion of thesis topic proposals (all thesis students)